Deutsche Bank : to Exit Global Equities, Trading Business -- 3rd Update | MarketScreener

 Deutsche Bank AG moved Sunday to gut its global ambitions as a trading powerhouse, cutting 18,000 jobs and retreating to its German banking roots in a radical overhaul to try to save itself after years of decline.

-The lender's restructuring plans also reorders the bank's executive ranks under Chief Executive Officer Christian Sewing, with several senior officials leaving.
+Deutsche Bank's restructuring plan reorders the bank's executive ranks under Chief Executive Christian Sewing, with several senior officials leaving and business lines redrawn for the third time in four years.

+The moves are a dramatic capitulation 20 years after Deutsche Bank acquired Bankers Trust in the U.S., enabling a rising profile in bond trading and other areas that helped it compete with Goldman Sachs Group Inc. and other big U.S. investment banks on the global stage.

+The German lender's struggles have been symptomatic of a broader malaise among Europe's investment banks.
+Struggling with low interest rates and political uncertainty, Europeans are dominated by U.S. rivals on their home turf.

+Some European banking woes stretch back to the global financial crisis, after which U.S. banks were forced to quickly clean up and recapitalize their balance sheets.
+European banks staved off that bitter medicine for years.
+Rapidly shrinking deal volumes and market volatility have compounded the problem.
+Bankers say companies are skittish about doing deals amid concerns over the European Union's economic outlook, Britain's exit from the EU and the trade war between the U.S. and China.

+Some European banks, Deutsche Bank most prominently, have tried to stanch the bleeding by exiting unprofitable business lines, pulling back from certain regions and focusing on businesses they hope will juice them back to more stable profits.

-The investment bank -- long the bank's dominant revenue engine -- will be dramatically shrunk and reorganized.
-Deutsche Bank is abandoning efforts to resuscitate trading businesses including equities, which struggled to compete with stronger rivals.
+Deutsche Bank's investment bank -- long its dominant revenue engine -- will be dramatically shrunk and reorganized with parts of it being put up for sale.
+Deutsche Bank is abandoning efforts to resuscitate trading businesses which struggled to compete with stronger rivals.

-The bank said on Sunday it will exit its global-equities sales and trading business completely, but will continue offering some equities services, such as underwriting, to clients.
+The bank on Sunday said it would exit its global-equities sales-and-trading business completely, but will continue offering some services, such as share underwriting, to clients.

+The efforts to peddle chunks of functioning operations reflect a stark turn for the European lender that for years has had the biggest global investment-banking ambitions.

-The bank said it expects to post a net loss of EUR2.8 billion ($3.14 billion) as a result of restructuring-related costs for the second quarter when it reports results July 24, and expects roughly 18,000 job cuts by 2022.
+The German bank said it expects to post a net loss of EUR2.8 billion ($3.14 billion) as a result of restructuring-related costs when it reports second-quarter results on July 24.
+It plans roughly 18,000 global job cuts by 2022.
+That represents about one out of five current full-time employees.

 The lender is taking a knife to its roughly 91,000-employee global workforce as it tries to reduce billions in costs while preserving enough revenue and capital to pay for the restructuring without asking shareholders for more money upfront.

+A string of chief executives has grappled with trying to rebalance the lender to reduce its dependence on trading.

+The efforts have fallen short, though, with revenues declining at a faster pace than the bank can hive off expenses.

-The bold moves come after shallower cuts and other options -- including a potential merger with smaller rival Commerzbank AG, a prospect that fell apart in April -- failed to reinvigorate the 149-year-old German lender.
+The dramatic reshaping of Deutsche Bank comes after shallower cuts and other options -- including a potential merger with smaller rival Commerzbank AG, a prospect that fell apart in April -- failed to reinvigorate the 149-year-old German lender.

 Deutsche Bank said Sunday it will take a cumulative total of EUR7.4 billion in restructuring charges over the course of several years, including EUR3 billion in the second quarter.

-The bank is creating a new unit, a so-called " bad bank," to house unwanted positions and operations earmarked for sale or wind-down, plans for which were first reported by The Wall Street Journal in April.
-It will be called the "capital release unit" and will initially hold about EUR74 billion in assets, measured by risk, the bank said.
+The bank is creating a new unit, a so-called bad bank, to house unwanted positions and operations earmarked for sale or wind-down, plans for which were first reported by The Wall Street Journal in April.
+The "capital release unit" will initially hold roughly EUR288 billion worth of assets, or about EUR74 billion measured by risk, the bank said.

 Deutsche Bank faces major challenges in unloading assets and shedding the stubborn costs of unwanted operations.
 The bank has struggled for years to downsize businesses without still carrying the burden of costs associated with them, executives have said.